 - Pool: Not expected (or provided).

-- Spa: On the ground floor, and with a separate entrance, the Serene Room provides a better range of treatments than expected.
+- Spa: On the ground floor, and with a separate entrance, the Serene Room provides a good range of treatments.

 - Fitness Center: Small, as anticipated at this type of hotel, but decent enough.
 Open 24/7.